Many laboratory professionals think a hood is a hood. If it has four sides and the front is made of glass, they call it a hood.

-However, if you take a closer look you have biological hoods, radioactive hoods, chemical hoods, environmental hoods; the list goes on and on.
-Within Chemical hoods there are a whole host of specialty enclosures that are meant to safely contain various chemical hazards and applications.
-And then you have a very obvious delineation… hoods that are ducted and hoods that are ductless.
+If you take a closer look, though, there are biological hoods, radioactive hoods, chemical hoods, environmental hoods; the list goes on and on.
+Within chemical hoods there's a whole host of specialty enclosures meant to safely contain various types of chemical hazards.
+And then you have a very obvious delineation: hoods that are ducted and hoods that are ductless.

-Over the last 2 decades, ductless hoods have developed a schizophrenic reputation.
-For users and lab managers, ductless hoods are heroes; meanwhile, for safety personnel ductless hoods are “goats.”
-The advantages of the ductless hoods are well known: they are turnkey, they are flexible and adaptive, they don’t require ductwork, they are small, etc… Their limitations are based on the chemistry behind their oft carbon-based filters.
-Here are the simple 1, 2, 3’s of ductless hoods (DH) as outlined by the Scientific Equipment and Furniture Association (SEFA 9-2010).
+For users and lab managers, ductless hoods are heroes; meanwhile, for safety personnel ductless hoods cause headaches.
+The advantages of the ductless hoods are well known.
+They're turnkey, they're flexible and adaptive, they don’t require ductwork, they save space, etc… Their limitations are based on the chemistry behind their (usually) carbon-based filters.

-Ductless Hood I – These enclosures are typically small and provide primary containment of nuisance chemicals only.
-Most common applications include clinical or educational histology and pathology, slide staining, and other uses of ‘bench chemistry’.
+These enclosures are typically small and provide primary containment of nuisance chemicals only.
+Most common applications include clinical or educational histology and pathology, slide staining, and other uses of bench chemistry.
 Filters may be generic activated carbon, or they may be specific to the application.
 These hoods do not have active chemical detection and should not be used for handling hazardous chemistry.

-Some industry experts are quick to point out that these different ductless hoods should not and cannot be compared to each other, or that it is akin to comparing a cordless phone to a smart phone (both devices are not tethered to a wall, yet their capabilities are far from similar).
+Some experts say that certain types of ductless hoods cannot be compared to one another.
+It's like comparing a cordless phone to a smart phone: both devices are not tethered to a wall, yet their capabilities are far from similar.
 Others see the differences from the perspective of the lab and those needing the enclosure.
-What is being done in the lab?
-What is being used in the lab?
-What are the requirements regarding laboratory safety?
-Answering these questions before looking into ductless and filtered fume hoods is critical to having a safe laboratory.
+What's being done in the lab?
+What's being used in the lab?
+What are the laboratory safety requirements?